 \subsubsection{Effective community structure of a single planted community}

-The 20 ring-lattice subgraphs of the network $G_{\textnormal{RL}}$ in \ref{sec:disease_quant} are isomorphic and randomly connected according to the procedure in Algorithm \ref{alg:functional}.
-In this subsubsection, we examine the effective community structure of one ring-lattice subgraph of $G_{\textnormal{RL}}$.
-We use Algorithm \ref{alg:info_abs_partB} with the input $P_e(D_\delta, \mathbf{0},t)$ for Markov times $t \in (0.01,0.05)$ at three different stages of the node-absorption configurations $\delta_1,\ldots, \delta_{240}$ from Section \ref{sec:disease_quant}.
-We use $H = \mathbf{0}$ as an input of Algorithm \ref{alg:info_abs_partB} because the influence of the absorption on the effective community structure is {particularly} noticeable when $H = \mathbf{0}$ [e.g., see Figures \ref{fig:4commMarkovTimes}(b,d)].
+The 20 ring-lattice subgraphs $G_1,\ldots,G_{20}$ of the network $G^{\mathrm{RL}}$ in Section \ref{sec:network_SIR} are isomorphic and randomly connected according to the procedure in Algorithm \ref{alg:generating_G}.
+We now examine the effective community structure of one ring-lattice subgraph of $G^{\mathrm{RL}}$.
+We use Algorithm \ref{alg:info_abs_partB} with the input $P_e(D_\delta, \mathbf{0},t)$ for the adjacency matrix of $G^{\mathrm{RL}}$, {Markov times $t \in (0.01,0.05)$, and node-absorption rates $\delta_1,\ldots, \delta_{240}$ {from} {the parameter configurations in three stages of} Algorithm \ref{alg:functional}.} We use $H = \mathbf{0}$ as an input of Algorithm \ref{alg:info_abs_partB} because the influence of the absorption on the effective community structure is particularly noticeable when $H = \mathbf{0}$ [e.g., see Figures \ref{fig:4commMarkovTimes}(b,d)].

-We examine the following three stages of Algorithm \ref{alg:functional}: the initial stage (stage 1), the stage with the peak duration (stage 29), and the final stage (stage 68).
-We then select the fifth planted community [which encompasses the nodes with labels 49--60 in Figures \ref{fig:Stages}(c,d)].
-We choose this planted community because it has a relatively large number of bridging nodes (these are the nodes 50, 53, 54, 56, and 59) and {because} these nodes switch their node-absorption rates across the three selected stages.
-For a partition $M$ of the set of nodes of $G_{\textnormal{RL}}$, we refer to a subset of the fifth planted community as a ``subcommunity'' of it if it is the intersection between a community in $M$ and the fifth planted community.
+{We use the parameter configurations {from} the} following three stages of Algorithm \ref{alg:functional}: the initial stage (stage 1), the stage with the peak duration (stage 29), and the final stage (stage 68).
+We then select the planted community $G_5$ [which consists of the nodes with labels 49--60 in Figures \ref{fig:Stages}(c,d)].
+We choose this planted community because it has a relatively large number of bridging nodes (these are {nodes} 50, 53, 54, 56, and 59) and because {the node-absorption rates of these nodes increases from $\delta_{*}$ to $\delta_{**}$ in one of the three examined stages.} Given a partition $M$ of $G^{\textnormal{RL}}$, we refer to a subset of the planted community $G_5$ as a ``subcommunity'' of $G_5$ if it is the intersection between {$G_5$ and a community in $M$}.